Marikina and San Mateo Rizal, a day after Typhoon Ulysses

 I almost fell from my bed when I heard his shocked and tense voice of “Ohhh, baby wake up fast”

-As per our neighbor who assists, he was shocked as well when he woke up seeing the flood already in their living room.
-He ran out fast to save his car unconsciously that he is only wearing down undergarments.
+As per our kind neighbor who assists hubby, he was shocked as well when he woke up seeing the flood already in their living room.
+He ran out fast to save his car, unconsciously he was only wearing down undergarments.
 Then he alerts all the neighborhoods by knocking on each door.
 You are such a good neighbor Kuya and thank you!

 Thankfully the flood calms down after it reaches knee level high.

-We are so tired at that time, I can’t imagine how we move fast on bringing all the things down to the second floor.
+We are so tired at that time, I can’t imagine how we move fast on bringing all our stuff to the second floor.
 Good enough that only sofas and table soaks in the flood.

 November 13, 2020